Developer-DAO/developer-dao-dot-com/frontend/docs/CONTRIBUTING.md

 This document will help you to start contributing to the DAO as quickly as possible.
-The target audience of this document is literally anybody who wants to contribute to the Developer DAO organization, regardless of skill level or technical background, in the manner that fits them the best
+The target audience of this document is literally anybody who wants to contribute to the Developer DAO organization, regardless of skill level or technical background, in the manner that fits them the best.

 ## Ways to contribute